The Last Penny Was Struck

 The Common Cents Act

-The bipartisan federal bill behind this site's name — stalled since September 2025, while states write the rounding rules themselves
+The bipartisan federal bill behind this site's name — now scheduled for a House floor vote under fast-track rules, while states write their own rounding laws

 What It Is